Ajax to play APOEL or Qarabag if it reaches CL playoffs

 Four-time European champion Ajax, which reached the semifinals in May, still has to play Greek side PAOK Thessaloniki in the third qualifying round.

+Ajax won the Dutch league last season and was one minute from the Champions League final before being eliminated by Tottenham’s stoppage-time winning goal.

+However, it sold star midfielder Frenkie de Jong to Barcelona and teenage captain Matthijs de Ligt to Juventus.

-Slavia Prague and Young Boys are the only two teams to enter straight into the playoff round.
+Slavia Prague and Young Boys are the only two teams to enter straight into the Champions League playoff round.

 Czech champion Slavia Prague will face either Cluj or Celtic, while the Swiss champion plays either Red Star Belgrade or FC Copenhagen.